42Crunch/api-security-audit-action-freemium/README.md

 ![](./graphics/SARIFinVSCode.png)

+## Limitations

+The freemium version lets you fully test 42Crunch audit features.
+It does have usage limitations:

+- Organizations on freemium service are limited to 25 audits per repository, with a maximum of three repositories per GitHub organization.
+The limit is reset every calendar month.
+- Only the default security quality gates (SQGs) are included.
+- Only the standard data dictionary is included.

 ## Support

 The action is maintained by the 42Crunch ecosystems team.
 If you run into an issue, or have a question not answered here, you can create a support ticket at [support.42crunch.com](https://support.42crunch.com/) and we will be happy to help.